-- Earned a GPA on all college course work in horticulture (HORT), biology (BIOL or PBIO), and chemistry (CHEM) of 3.2 or better
+- Earned GPA on all horticulture (HORT), biology (BIOL or PBIO), and chemistry (CHEM) courses of 3.2 or better;

-- Earned a GPA on all college course work (overall GPA) of 3.0 or better
+- Earned GPA on all college course work (overall GPA) of 3.0 or better;

-- A faculty member who agrees to serve as the Major Professor
+- A Horticulture faculty member who agrees to serve as the Major Professor.

 Students who do not meet these standards at the end of their junior year (90 semester credit hours) may be admitted after they have completed 105 semester credit hours, if they have attained the required qualifications at that time.

-Additional requirements that are unique to this Double Dawgs Program:
+Additional requirements that are unique to this Double Dawgs Program in Horticulture:

 Admission to the Graduate Program

 To be admitted to the M.S. program, students must have completed their undergraduate degree (with at least a 3.2 GPA) and have at least a 3.0 GPA for all graduate courses taken at the time of admission.
-Applicants must take the GRE and have a total score of 300 or better on the verbal plus quantitative portions.
 Applicants must also meet any other graduate school requirements.
 All applications are evaluated by a five-member departmental committee.